Livecraft-Server/minecraft-init/readme.markdown

-Init script for minecraft/bukkit servers
+Init script for various minecraft servers
 =======================================
-A init script that apart form starting and stopping the server correctly also has some extra features for running a mincraft/craftbukkit server.
+A init script that apart form starting and stopping the server correctly also has some extra features for running a mincraft/craftbukkit/spigot server.

 Features
 --------